 Lather the head generously and then rinse with the same method as you did when wetting the hair.

 If you can, dry your baby’s head thoroughly before washing the rest of their body, as mentioned before, babies lose a lot of heat through their head.
 Some parents like to put a hat on at this stage.

 If your environment is nice and warm this isn’t necessary, but it’s an option!

 Washing the Rest of Your Baby’s Body

 Now you can unswaddle.
 It’s nice to have an area to lay your baby down close to the bath water.
 If you can, you can lather your baby with soap there first, and then put him or her in the warm bath water to be rinsed.

-NEVER leave your baby unattended when doing tummy time.
-Also, never leave your baby unattended on the change table, as babies can easily fall off, even when they don’t know how to crawl or don’t move a lot.
+Pro tip: NEVER leave your baby unattended when doing tummy time.
+Also, never leave your baby unattended on the changing table, as babies can easily fall off, even when they don’t know how to crawl or don’t move a lot.

 How do you bathe your baby?
-I’d love to hear some feedback from my readers.
+I’d love to hear some feedback from you guys.
 Do you do anything differently?
 Please share your stories with me!